AntMelet/Effect-of-host-plant/README.md

 In this study, we investigated the effect of the host tree on the life history, behaviour and fungal community of an ambrosia beetle, Xyleborinus saxesenii.
 We bred beetles in different experimental groups.
 We measured various traits of the life history of the beetles and their behaviour.
 We also sampled the nest material to identify the fungi that develop in X. saxesenii nests.

 In this repository, you will find the data we collected.
-The files are organised in two folders:
+The files are organised in three folders:

 1) Life history and behaviour:
 This folder contains the raw data related to the preference assays, life history traits and behaviours of the beetles.
 The data are organised in different files